-Several legislators including Kampala Central MP, Mohamed Nsereko noted that this should not be left to be decided by the parties.
+Several legislators including Kampala Central MP, Mohamed Nsereko noted that this should not be left to be decided by the parties since in most cases

 Nsereko said that Uganda should borrow a leaf from developed countries and guard its currency through legislation that encourages use of local currency while transacting business.

 The Kampala central legislator suggested that landlords should cease from charging rent in U.S dollars.

 Other legislators vehemently rejected the provision saying that tenants do not have the power to negotiate with the landlord to charge rent in Ugandan Shillings.